How football built bridges between Israel and Germany | DW | 19.10.2021

 One of the means the West German government used to woo the Israeli public and its leaders was football.
 At that point, West Germany had won the 1954 World Cup and become a real force in world football.

-But it wasn’t until November 1968, two decades after Israel's establishment, that a West German national team finally traveled to Israel.
-An under-19 squad, led by coaching legend Udo Lattek, held a training camp at the Wingate Institute near Tel Aviv in anticipation for the 1969 UEFA Youth Tournament in Leipzig, East Germany.
+But it wasn’t until November 1968, two decades after the establishment of the state of Israel, that a West German national team finally traveled there.
+An under-19 squad, led by coaching legend Udo Lattek, held a training camp at the Wingate Institute near Tel Aviv in anticipation of the 1969 UEFA Youth Tournament in Leipzig, East Germany.

-Young stars such as Uli Hoeness and Paul Breitner spent three months in the country, ending the trip with a series of friendlies against local sides.
+Young stars such as Uli Hoeness and Paul Breitner spent three months in Israel, ending the trip with a series of friendlies against local sides.
 The exhibitions were held behind closed doors as small protests against the German team's presence took place outside.

-Later, in 1969, Lattek’s side would face the Israeli national team, which was holding a training camp in Hennef, West Germany as part of preparations for the 1970 World Cup in Mexico.
-Diplomats from both countries were in attendance for the game, after which a reception for the Israeli team took place at the interior ministry in the then-West German capital of Bonn.
+Later, in 1969, Lattek's side would face the Israeli national team, which was holding a training camp in Hennef, West Germany as part of preparations for the 1970 World Cup in Mexico.
+Diplomats from both countries were in attendance for the game, after which a reception for the Israeli team took place at the Interior Ministry in the then-West German capital, Bonn.

 One member of that national team then was Yochanan Vollach, an Israeli with German roots who became the first known citizen of the Jewish state to play football on German soil after the Holocaust.